sjlid/carsParking/README.md

 Also I added some auto-tests via AssertJ library.

 Further plans are:
-- refactoring with Spring framework to add controls for the app in the web frame instead of console
+- refactoring with Spring framework to add controls for the app in the web instead of console